Ancient commons with Bitcoin as the sun

 How They Work Together

-BLLVM solves the technical problem (mathematical rigor, safe alternative implementations).
+BLVM solves the technical problem (mathematical rigor, safe alternatives).
 Bitcoin Commons solves the governance problem (coordination without civil war).
-You can't have safe alternatives without BLLVM's mathematical foundation, and you can't have coordination without Commons' governance framework.
 They enable each other.

-Technically yes: BLLVM is a technical stack that can be used independently.
+Technically yes: BLVM can be used independently.
 However, without Bitcoin Commons governance, you'd still have the governance capture problem.
-The innovations are designed to work together: BLLVM enables safe alternatives, Commons enables coordination between alternatives.
+They're designed to work together.

-The governance framework could theoretically be applied to other implementations, but BLLVM's mathematical rigor (Orange Paper, formal verification) is what makes alternative implementations safe.
-Without BLLVM, you'd have governance but still risk consensus bugs from informal implementations.
+The governance framework could theoretically be applied to other implementations, but BLVM's mathematical rigor (Orange Paper, formal verification) is what makes alternative implementations safe.
+Without BLVM, you'd have governance but still risk consensus bugs from informal implementations.

-BLLVM uses Kani model checking to mathematically prove code correctness.
-The Orange Paper provides the specification; bllvm-consensus implements it with proofs.
+BLVM uses blvm-spec-lock with Z3 to mathematically prove code correctness.
+The Orange Paper provides the specification; blvm-consensus implements it with proofs.
 All consensus decisions flow through verified functions.
 This provides mathematical proof, not just testing.

 Formal verification proofs are embedded in the code itself, not separate documentation.
 The proofs verify that the code matches the Orange Paper specification.
 If code changes, proofs must be updated, ensuring correctness is maintained.